 This study used an online questionnaire spread through social media applications.
-1,027 respondents were obtained randomly and scattered from all over Indonesia.
+Total 1,027 respondents were obtained randomly and scattered from all over Indonesia.
 Nevertheless, this study has several limitations that should be understood.
-It was a cross-sectional study conducted online to explore workers' perceptions of HSE compliance at the beginning of the COVID-19 pandemic in Indonesia.
+It was a cross-sectional study conducted online to explore workers' perceptions of general HSE compliance (in the use of PPE) at the beginning of the COVID-19 pandemic in Indonesia.
 There were no data could be obtained regarding accident rate and COVID-19 victims from each company surveyed.
 The data presented was self-reported depending on the respondents' honesty and objectivity to give feedback.
 This condition may result in information bias.
 Despite that, this study provided valuable information regarding the risk disruption presence toward HSE compliance and the strategy to maintain the safety atmosphere in the next normal.